Scottish Mountaineering Club: Compleators

-"Compleator" is the term that is bestowed upon someone by the SMC who has climbed all of the Munro mountains by the "Clerk of the Lists".
-Compleat is an archaic spelling of the word complete.
+Someone who has climbed all of the Munro mountains is bestowed by the SMC, represented in this case by Clerk of the Munro List, also sometimes referred to as Clerk of the List, with the title Compleator.
+"Compleat" is an archaic spelling of the word complete.
 While complete means having all the required elements or skills, compleat has come to have its own distinct meaning, that of quintessential or perfectly representative.
-The usage of the designation "Compleators" by the SMC is traditional.
+The usage of this alternative spelling by the SMC is traditional.

 The SMC keeps a list of those who wish to record their completion of the Munros and, as of 9 October 2023, there are 7,581 who have compleated.
 It also maintains Hill Lists for the Munro Tops, Furths, Corbetts and Donalds.

 Publishing

 Through the Trust and its imprint, Scottish Mountaineering Press, the Club produces and publishes the definitive Climbers' Guides to Scotland's mountains and outcrops (17 books), the authoritative guides for hill-walkers and scramblers in Scotland (12 books) and a further 12 books on the Scottish mountain environment, its history and its culture, plus an annual Journal, copies of which are free to download from the Club's website.
 The Munros Guide is the bestseller.